pedroteche-ih/nyc_crime/README.md

 ## Introduction

-Welcome to my data science project!
-The purpose of this project was to address two common challenges in clustering analysis, specifically unsupervised learning: handling large datasets and performing geo-spatial and temporal clustering.
-To accomplish this, I selected a dataset from the NYC Open Data repository and developed a model to identify crime hotspots in Brooklyn using the BIRCHSCAN procedure.
-The clusters are defined over time as well as geographically.
+The purpose of this project was to address two common challenges in clustering analysis, specifically unsupervised learning: handling large datasets and performing spatial and temporal clustering.
+To accomplish this, I selected a dataset from the [NYC Open Data repository](https://data.cityofnewyork.us/) and developed a model to identify crime hotspots in Brooklyn using the [BIRCHSCAN procedure](https://www.sciencedirect.com/science/article/abs/pii/S0957417421009283).

+Crime hotspot detection is a [well-defined problem in data-driven policing](https://www.sciencedirect.com/science/article/abs/pii/S0957417421009283), and there are many existing approaches for identifying crime hotspots.
+In this analysis, I will focus on building a solution for identifying street-level crime hotspots in Brooklyn using the BIRCHSCAN algorithm.
+The BIRCHSCAN algorithm is a scalable and efficient clustering method that is well-suited for large datasets.

-## Background
+## Libraries

-Unsupervised learning techniques such as clustering can be a powerful tool for identifying patterns in large datasets.
-However, the process can become computationally intensive and difficult to interpret when working with very large datasets or incorporating geo-spatial and temporal information.
-This project aims to address these challenges by utilizing the BIRCHSCAN algorithm to efficiently cluster the NYC crime data and identify hotspots in Brooklyn over both space and time.
+1. `pandas` - data manipulation and analysis;
+1. `sklearn` - machine learning;
+1. `matplotlib` & `seaborn` - data visualization;
+1. `osmnx` - street network analysis.

 ## Dataset